 Hunter Urban Policy & Planning (UPP) is a department within the School of Arts and Sciences at Hunter College.
-The department offers two graduate degrees, an accredited Master in Urban Planning degree, and a Master of Science in Urban Policy and Leadership degree (formerly known as Master of Science in Urban Affairs).
-Both programs combine theory and practice in order to provide students with an in-depth understanding and appreciation of urban planning and policy.
+The department offers two graduate degrees, an accredited Master in Urban Planning degree and a Master of Science in Urban Policy and Leadership degree (formerly known as a Master of Science in Urban Affairs).
+Both programs combine theory and practice to give students an in-depth understanding and appreciation of urban planning and policy.
 Our department also offers an undergraduate urban studies major that prepares students for higher education and careers in public service.

-Since its creation by advocacy planner Paul Davidoff, in 1965, the department has consistently upheld a vision of urban planning and policy matters as multi-disciplinary fields.
-In keeping with this vision, the department’s faculty members represent a wide range of disciplines including architecture, economics, political science, public policy, social work, urban planning, and public health.
+Since its creation by advocacy planner Paul Davidoff in 1965, the department has consistently upheld a vision of urban planning and policy matters as multi-disciplinary fields.
+In keeping with this vision, the department’s faculty members represent various disciplines, including architecture, economics, political science, public policy, social work, urban planning, and public health.
 They collectively bring a wealth of academic and professional expertise to their teaching.
-The program also benefits greatly from a distinguished part-time faculty who bring practical experience and knowledge in both public and non-profit sectors into the classroom.
+The program also benefits significantly from a distinguished part-time faculty who bring practical experience and knowledge in both public and non-profit sectors into the classroom.
 Graduates from our programs go on to careers in the public, non-profit, and private sectors.
 A small number go on to doctoral programs to continue their education.

 We invite you to explore our website and learn more about us!